shanecookofficial/cse210-03/DESIGNDOC.md

 ----------------------------

 <p>&nbsp;</p>
 The third class is the puzzle class.
-This class will send word information the the child class to display and perform needed actions upon.
+This class will choose a word from a list utilizing the random library and send the word information the child class to display and perform needed actions upon.

 Puzzle
 ---------------------------

+| - words
+| - value
-| - NEED
+| - pickedWord
 ----------------------------
 | + list_of_words()
 | + get_value()